 This policy will be reviewed by the Governing Body on an annual basis to ensure that it remains up to date and that school practise remains compliant.
 At every review, the policy will be approved by the Governing Body.

 Links with other policies

 This policy links to the following additional Greenway policies and procedures:

-- Safeguarding Policy and Child Protection Policy - SEND Policy - Anti-bullying Policy and Pupil Behaviour Policy
+- Safeguarding Policy and Child Protection Policy - Children with a Social Worker Policy - SEND Policy - Anti-bullying Policy and Pupil Behaviour Policy